openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 title: CLI tkn-pac
 weight: 10
 ---
-# Pipelines as Code CLI
+# Pipelines-as-Code CLI

-Pipelines as Code provide a powerful CLI designed to work as a plug-in to the [Tekton CLI (tkn)](https://github.com/tektoncd/cli).
+Pipelines-as-Code provide a powerful CLI designed to work as a plug-in to the [Tekton CLI (tkn)](https://github.com/tektoncd/cli).

 `tkn pac` allows you to :

-* `bootstrap`: quickly bootstrap a Pipelines as Code installation.
+* `bootstrap`: quickly bootstrap a Pipelines-as-Code installation.
-* `create`: create a new Pipelines as Code Repository definition.
+* `create`: create a new Pipelines-as-Code Repository definition.
-* `delete`: delete an existing Pipelines as Code Repository definition.
+* `delete`: delete an existing Pipelines-as-Code Repository definition.
-* `generate`: generate a simple pipelinerun to get you started with Pipelines as Code.
+* `generate`: generate a simple pipelinerun to get you started with Pipelines-as-Code.
-* `list`: list Pipelines as Code Repositories.
+* `list`: list Pipelines-as-Code Repositories.
 * `logs`: show the logs of a PipelineRun form a Repository CRD.
-* `describe`: describe a Pipelines as Code Repository and the runs associated with it.
+* `describe`: describe a Pipelines-as-Code Repository and the runs associated with it.
 * `resolve`: Resolve a pipelinerun as if it were executed by pipelines as code on service.
 * `webhook`: Updates webhook secret.
 * `info`: Show informations (currently only about your installation with `info install`).